Will the International and Public Affairs concentration allow me the opportunity to pursue language study?

 Certainly.
 Particularly through the electives in the concentration’s tracks of specialization, students may focus their studies on a particular region or country.
 Alternatively, students may focus their studies on themes or issues that cut across geographies.
 One of the benefits of the International and Public Affairs concentration is the flexibility it offers students to pursue the topics of greatest interest and concern to them.

-Will research funds be available for students in the International and Public Affairs concentration?
+Are research funds available for students in the International and Public Affairs concentration?

 Yes.
-Research funds, particularly for summer research surrounding senior theses and capstone projects, will be available for students in the International and Public Affairs concentration, just as funds have been available for students in the IR/DS/PLCY concentrations.
+Research funds, particularly for summer research surrounding senior theses and capstone projects, are available for students in the International and Public Affairs concentration.
+See the Student Opportunities page for more information and how to apply.

-How can I fit my plan to study abroad (or in the Brown in Washington program) into the new concentration?
+How can I fit my plan to study abroad into the concentration?